masta-g3/linear-content-dev/content/post/20210914_cholesky_decomposition.md

 &nbsp;&nbsp;&nbsp;&nbsp; $L^Tx=c$

-There are other ways of doing it, but this method is highly efficient.
+There are other ways of doing it, but this implementation can be faster.

 ### **2) Solving a linear regression.**